 This command lists all installed Linux kernel modules, sorts them in version order, excludes the currently running kernel, and then removes them using the APT package manager.

-Next, run command to remove unused Linux kernel headers:
+Next, run command to remove unused generic Linux kernel headers:

 Leave a Comment